How To Order

 Why buy it?
 Inspiration!

 If you’ve ever wondered even just a little bit what adventure touring is all about, Sam’s books will give you a pretty good idea.
-They’re also a bit out of the usual mould and fun – you never know what disaster awaits him around the next corner,
+They’re also out of the usual mould and fun.

 Australian Road Rider Magazine

 Under Asian Skies delivers a truly entertaining account and perspective on international travel by motorcycle.
 This book is an excellent find for the would be global riders and travellers by other means alike.

 Motorcycle Explorer Magazine

 This is a fascinating adventure story by a man well and truly bitten by the world motorcycle travel bug.
 What sets this book apart is the detail in the narrative.
 It’s the positive human relationships that make this story, from simple welcomes along the road to meeting life long friends.
 This book will undoubtedly inspire some to follow in his tracks and is essential reading for anyone contemplating such a journey…

 We…are treated to what must be the most bizarre and hilarious entry into a country anyone has ever experienced!
 A stand-alone book, you don’t have to have read ‘Into Africa’ to enjoy this sequel.
 There are enough brief mentions of Sam’s time in Africa to give you the gist without feeling repetitive to those who have read the authors first book.
 But if you enjoy reading this book you will love ‘Into Africa’.
 Sam’s enthusiasm for biking, for exploring and for meeting new people jump off the page and even a serious back injury or nearly dying of Dengue Fever can’t stop him.
 All these challenges seem to urge him on and doesn’t dent the author’s endless fascination for the world one bit.